 All products can cause reactions.
 If you are unsure, check with your pharmacist or doctor.

 No topical insecticide treatment kills 100 per cent of the eggs, so treatment must involve two applications, seven days apart.
+(This kills the lice that hatched from the eggs that didn’t die the first time around.)

 If you choose not to use an insecticide, the comb and conditioner method described above can be used every second day until no live lice have been found for 10 days.